russell-archer/StoreHelper/README.md

 }
 ```

 - The collection of `Product` containing localized product info is stored in the `products` array.
 Note that `products` is a `@Published` property.
-Because the `products` property is `@Published` we can use it to trigger the update of our
+This means we can use it to trigger updates to our UI

 ```swift
 /// Array of `Product` retrieved from the App Store and available for purchase.
 @Published private(set) var products: [Product]?
 ```

-The following diagram shows the flow for requesting localized product information from the App Store:
+The following diagram shows the flow for requesting localized product information from the App Store using `StoreHelper`:

 ![](./readme-assets/StoreHelperDemo12.png)